RolfEleveld/Azure-lego-digital-designer-Sets/README.md

 Lego sets that represent Azure cloud components so you can design with tangible lego objects

 ##intent
-To share Azure "Bricks" in Lego designer for you to use and share freely outside of this community Feel free to send pull requests, I'll do my best to include your work for sharing alike.
+To share Azure "Bricks" created in [Lego digital designer](http://ldd.lego.com/) for you to use and share freely outside of this community
+Feel free to send pull requests, I'll do my best to include your work for sharing alike.

 ##Reference